 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Department of Mathematics at the University of California, Berkeley invites applications for a pool of qualified part-time, non-tenure track Lecturer positions for the Academic year of 2021-22 and Summer 2021.
+The Department of History at the University of California, Berkeley invites applications for a pool of qualified temporary instructors to teach courses should an opening arise.
 Screening of applicants is ongoing and will continue as needed.
 The number of positions varies from semester to semester, depending on the needs of the department.
-Positions may range from 50% to 100% time, which would translate to 1 to 6 courses over a two semester academic year.
+Positions may range from 16% to 100% time, which would translate to 1 to 6 courses over a two semester academic year.

 UC Lecturers are academic appointees in an organized bargaining unit and are exclusively represented by American Federation of Teachers - Unit 18.

 Applicants whose teaching or service has prepared them to contribute to our commitment to diversity and inclusion in higher education are encouraged to apply.

 The department encourages individuals who may have had non-traditional career paths, may have taken time off for family reasons (e.g., children, disabled, or elderly), or have achieved excellence in careers outside academia (e.g., in professional or industry service) to apply.
 UC Berkeley has a number of policies and programs to support employees as they balance work and family, if applicable.

 To apply, please go to the following link: https://aprecruit.berkeley.edu/JPF02866

 While letters of recommendation are not required for application to this pool, if reference letters are later solicited by the Department, they will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (https://apo.berkeley.edu/ucb-confidentiality-policy) prior to submitting their letters.